 Dental fillings are most commonly used to treat cavities, but they’re also used to repair cracked or broken teeth, or teeth that have been worn down over time.

 We are a mercury-free practice, and place Composite Resins, or tooth-colored fillings.
 These fillings are made with a resin material that blends into the tooth, so the filling is virtually invisible.
 They can be used on either front or back teeth.

 Dental crowns are a secure way to fill gaps and help restore your smile if you have missing or damaged teeth.
-A crown is a cover, or “cap”, customized to cover your tooth.
-The crown restores the tooth to its normal shape, size, and function.
-The purpose of a crown is to make the tooth stronger or improve the way it looks.
-A crown may also be recommended after root canal therapy has been completed, as the tooth tends to become brittle and is more likely to fracture.
-We are well-known for the quality of our work, and the positive changes we make in people’s smiles using this technology.
+A crown is a cover, or “cap”, customized to cover your tooth, and restores the tooth to its normal shape, size, and function.
+The purpose of a crown is to make the tooth stronger or improve the way it looks, and may also be recommended after root canal therapy has been completed, as the tooth tends to become brittle and is more likely to fracture.

 How long does it take to fit a dental crown?